Answers to Common Questions About Medicare-Medicaid Plans and Medicare

 A Medicare-Medicaid Plan combines all the benefits of Medicare and Healthy Connections Medicaid under a single health plan with one ID card.

 In South Carolina, a Medicare-Medicaid Plan is also known as a Coordinated and Integrated Care Organization (CICO).
 This plan includes a network of providers, hospitals, pharmacies, nursing facilities, and home and community-based services providers.
-As a member, you will also have a care team and Care Coordinator that work directly with you and your providers.
+As a member of First Choice VIP Care Plus, you will also have a care team and Care Coordinator that work directly with you and your providers to get the care and the services you need.

 Why should I join First Choice VIP Care Plus (Medicare-Medicaid Plan)?